joshring/c3-debugging/README.md

 # c3-debugging

-C3 debugging in vscode on Linux and Mac
+## C3 debugging in vscode on Linux and Mac

-Manually add the breakpoints at the bottom of the debug window, unfortunately I have not figured out how to do so via the GUI
+Manually add the breakpoints at the bottom of the debug window (see bottom left of screenshot), unfortunately I have not figured out how to do so via the side of the editor window

-It supports adding breakpoints like:
+## Manually adding breakpoints supports:
 - File and Line based breakpoints: `file_name.c3:line_number` for example: `main.c3:5`
 - Package and function based breakpoints: `package_name.function_name` for example `my_library.example_fn`